mdpiper/GWT-YAML-example/README.md

 # GWT-YAML-example

-Exploring the use of js-yaml with GWT
+Exploring the use of [js-yaml](https://github.com/nodeca/js-yaml) with GWT.